 We have not generated any revenue to date from product sales and do not expect to do so in the near future.
-During the years ended December 31, 2020, 2019, and 2018, we recognized \$0.5 million, \$289.6 million and \$3.1 million, respectively, of revenue related to our collaboration agreements with Vertex, as well as certain arrangements with Casebia prior to the Bayer Transaction.
+During the years ended December 31, 2021, 2020 and 2019, we recognized \$913.1 million, \$0.5 million and \$289.6 million, respectively, of revenue related to our collaboration agreements with Vertex, as well as certain arrangements with Casebia prior to the Bayer Transaction.

-For the year ended December 31, 2020, we generated \$0.2 million of grant revenue related to certain contracts with not-for-profit entities.
+For the years ended December 31, 2021 and 2020, we generated \$1.9 million and \$0.2 million, respectively, of grant revenue related to certain contracts with not-for-profit entities.
 No grant revenue was generated in prior years.